home-assistant/home-assistant.io/source/_integrations/generic.markdown

 You must enter a URL in at least one of the fields **Still Image URL** or **Stream Source URL**, the others are optional.

 [Templates](/topics/templating/) are allowed in the URL fields, which can be used to select different images or parameterize the URL depending on the status of sensors.
-Template validity and network access is checked during the configuration steps.
+Template validity and network access are checked during the configuration steps.

 {% configuration %}
 still_image_url: